Chandigarh: Location

 The city, lying in the northern plains, includes a vast area of flat, fertile land.
 Its northeast covers sections of Bhabar, while the remainder of its terrain is part of the Terai.
-Its surrounding cities are Mohali, New Chandigarh, Patiala, Zirakpur and Rupnagar in Punjab, and Panchkula and Ambala in Haryana.
+Its surrounding cities are Mohali, New Chandigarh, Patiala, Zirakpur and Rupnagar in Punjab, Panchkula and Ambala in Haryana and Shimla and Solan in Himachal Pradesh.

 Chandigarh is situated 44 km (28 miles) north of Ambala, 229 km (143 miles) southeast of Amritsar, and 250 km (156 miles) north of Delhi.